gschmutz/integration-architecture-workshop/04-working-with-activemq-broker/README.md

       - "38085:8080"
 ```

+By default the ActiveMQ stores its data (the messages you persist) inside the docker container.
+This has the effect that you lose the data, should you stop and remove the container.

-The service can map the data folder to a folder on the docker host.
-If you want that, you need to uncomment the volume mapping above, to use the `container-volume/activemq/data` folder to store the Active MQ data.
-You will have to create it once and give the necessary privileges, before you can start it.
+If you don't want that, then you have to map a volume from the Docker Host to the folder inside the container, where ActiveMQ stored its data.
+For that you have to uncomment the volume mapping in the `activemq` service definition.
+By that the the `container-volume/activemq/data` folder is used to store the Active MQ data.
+You will have to create that folder once and give the necessary privileges, before you can start using it.

 ```
 cd integrationplatform